 Electronic articles and scanned book chapters are often very quick.
 Preus Library participates in OCLC’s Express Delivery program, a network of 1100+ libraries committed to delivering articles and other digital resources within 18 hours or less.

 Preus Library is also a member of an Iowa libraries courier network.
-If a book you need is available somewhere in the Iowa Library Alliance, you could receive it in as few as 2-4 business days.
+If a book you need is available somewhere in the Iowa Library Alliance, you could potentially receive it in less than a week.

 Uncommon, highly specialized, and esoteric resources often take longer to acquire.
 If you are requesting something unusual or rare, please be prepared to wait a little longer.